 Are you creating busy work to avoid focusing on important items?
 That’s a question asked in the 4-Hour Workweek by Tim Ferriss.
 As much as I enjoy browsing the web, I’ll admit that it is not always productive.
 With constant online availability comes constant distractions.
-One way I regain focus and manage my attention is to use a simple reminder pop-up tool that rotates through two questions.
+One way I regain focus and manage my attention is to use a simple reminder pop-up tool called Big Stretch Reminder.

-It’s hard to limit distractions, but I think I’m good about controlling my work environment.
+Limiting distractions is hard, but I think I’m good at controlling my work environment.